lambdaclass/lambdaworks_plonk_prover/README.md

 # Lambdaworks Plonk Prover

 This repo is now deprecated.
-Plonk has been moved to the main [Lambdaworks](https://github.com/lambdaclass/lambdaworks)repository.
+Plonk has been moved to the main [Lambdaworks](https://github.com/lambdaclass/lambdaworks) repository.

 <div>